-Mexico's weather is not uniformly hot, however, and wintertime can see some chilly temperatures in some areas.
+Folks from northern climes often like to flee the frosty weather and seek out the sun and warmer climate Mexico has to offer during the winter months.
+Mexico's winter weather is not uniformly hot, however.
+Mexico's weather varies a lot from region to region, and especially according to elevation.
+Wintertime can see chilly temperatures in some areas - so do your research!
+In general, temperatures dip lower down during the winter months, although you’ll still be able to enjoy long days, as unlike more northern locations, most of Mexico enjoys around 10 hours of daylight during the wintertime.
 Beach destinations will generally be warm unless you catch the occasional cold front.
-Destinations at higher altitudes like Mexico City, and San Cristobal de las Casas can get quite cold in winter, especially at night and in the mornings; afternoons are still generally sunny and warm.
-Check our Mexico weather guide and forecasts before your departure, and pack a sweater just in case.
+Destinations at higher altitudes such as Mexico City and San Cristobal de las Casas can get quite cold in winter, especially at night and in the mornings, while afternoons are still generally sunny and warm.
+Check our Mexico weather guide and forecasts before your departure.

 Monarch butterflies are in their wintering grounds in the butterfly reserves of Michoacan and Estado de Mexico from November through February, so if you've dreamed of being surrounded by millions of fluttering orange winged monarchs, this is the time to go.

-Whale watching excursions are offered in Los Cabos from December 15 to March 15.
+Whale watching excursions are offered in Los Cabos from December 15 to April 15.
 These giant marine mammals can put on quite a spectacle.
 It's well worth seeing, so if you're traveling during the whale watching season, do schedule an excursion.

 Birds are plentiful in Mexico year-round, but the winter months offer the best chance to see both migratory and endemic species, so it's the favorite time for birders to plan their trips.